-Corporate governance is foundational to our ESG efforts and we work actively with our Board on our initiatives.
-Our Governance and Nominating Committee oversees our ESG efforts generally as set forth in its charter.
+Corporate governance is foundational to our corporate responsibility efforts and we work actively with our Board on our initiatives.
+Our Governance and Nominating Committee oversees our environmental (including climate), social and governance efforts generally as set forth in its charter.
 The success of our employees, customers and stockholders depends on our ability to manage our business ethically, transparently and responsibly.
 Our Business Conduct and Ethics Policy (as further described below) are both publicly available and, in conjunction with other internal policies, communicate our values and expectations for employees and other stakeholders.
-Our Corporate Governance Guidelines (as further described below), which detail our corporate governance practices with respect to our Board and its committees, are reviewed periodically by our Governance Committee and are also publicly available.
-Additional information regarding our board can also be found under "Corporate Governance and Board Matters" on page 21.
+Our Corporate Governance Guidelines (as further described below), which detail our corporate governance practices with respect to our Board and its committees, are reviewed periodically by our Governance and Nominating Committee and are also publicly available.
+Additional information regarding our board can also be found under "Corporate Governance and Board Matters" on page 20.